MotifExplainer: a Motif-based Graph Neural Network Explainer: Experimental Studies

 \subsection{Qualitative Results}

 In this section, we visually compare the explanations of our model with those of state-of-the-art explainers.
 Some results are illustrated in Figure~\ref{fig:qualitative}, with generated explanations highlighted.
 We report the visualization results of the MUTAG dataset in the first row.
 Unlike BA-Shape and BA-2Motif, MUTAG is a real-world dataset and does not have ground truth for explanations.
 We need to leverage domain knowledge to analyze the generated explanations.
 In particular, carbon rings with chemical groups NH$_2$ or NO$_2$ tend to be mutagenic.
-As mentioned in PGExplainer, carbon rings appear in both mutagen and nonmutagenic graphs.
-Thus, the chemical groups NH$_2$ and NO$_2$ are more important and considered ground truth for explanations.
+As mentioned by PGExplainer, carbon rings appear in both mutagen and non-mutagenic graphs.
+Thus, the chemical groups NH$_2$ and NO$_2$ are more important and considered as the ground truth for explanations.
 From the results, our MotifExplainer can accurately identify NH$_2$ and NO$_2$ in a graph while other models can not.
-Although PGExplainer can identify NH$_2$ and NO$_2$, its explanation also includes some unimportant edges.
+PGExplainer identifies some extra unimportant edges.
+SubgraphX produces subgraphs as explanations that are neither motifs nor human-understandable.
+Our proposed GNN explainer can consider motif information and generate better explanations on molecular graphs.
 Note that neither NH$_2$ nor NO$_2$ is explicitly included in our motif extraction rules.
 The explanation is generated by identifying bonds in these groups, which means that our method can be used to find motifs.

-We show the visualization results of the BA-Shape dataset in the second row of Figure~\ref{fig:qualitative}.
-In this dataset, a node's label depends on its location as described in Section~\ref{sec:4.1}.
-Thus, an explanation generated by an explainer for a target node should be the motif.
-We consider the selected edges on the motif to be positive and those not on the motif negative.
-From the results, our MotifExplainer can accurately mark the motif as the explanation.
-However, other models select a part of the motif or include extra non-motif edges.